krit-k7/Edu-RISE/README.md

 ### The solution

-EduRISE removes the document upload entirely.
+Edu-Rise removes the document upload entirely.
 Verification happens mathematically, in four steps:

 1. **Public state.** The scholarship board publishes `min_gpa` and